TestForkAccount/CodeReviewExample/README.md

 - Check the 'Require pull request reviews before merging'
 - Click `Create` in the bottom

-## Fetch repository to your local machine
+## Clone repository to your local machine
+- Go to the `Code` tab
+- Click on the 'Clone or download' button
+- Grab the url
+- Git clone the project

+## Make changes to project locally
+-
-## Make changes to project locally --> Create a branch from these changes
+--> Create a branch from these changes

 ## Commit your changes --> Pull from master --> Push to your branch